...

 • SITAL Kichijoji Main Store (インド料理シタル 吉祥寺本店)

 • A northern Indian restaurant that uses more than 50 kinds of spices.
-The chef used to work in an Indian hotel, so his Indian cuisine is authentic and incredible.
+The chef used to work in an Indian hotel, so his Indian cuisine is authentic and tastes incredible.

-• Vegetarian curry available.
+• Vegetarian curry is available.

 • There are five curry spicy levels to choose from.

 • Try their naan range.
 Each of them is properly made so that it is chewy.
-If you choose a flavored naan, such as cheese naan, you will be surprised by the amount of filling the bread contains.
+If you choose a flavored naan such as cheese naan, you will be surprised by the amount of filling the bread contains.

 Shops